Andy-Borch/ORNL-Work/README.md

 ##  Related Publication

-The work in the `Workflow/` directory contributed to a research paper that has beenvaccepted to the following conference:
+The work in the `Workflow/` directory contributed to a research paper that has been accepted to the following conference:

 **Title:** _"An LLM-Enabled Workflow for Understanding and Evolving HPC Job Scheduling Practices"_
 **Conference:** 1st Workshop on Workflows, Intelligent Scientific Data, and Optimization for Automated Management, ICPP 2025

+The work in the `Simulator/` directory contributed to a research paper that has been accepted to the following conference:

+**Title:** _"Evaluating HPC Scheduling Strategies for Urgent Workloads"_
+**Conference:** Sixth Combined Workshop on Interactive and Urgent High-Performance Computing, SC25

 While the paper is not yet published, this repository reflects some of the core techniques and visual outputs described in the work.